ComponentsGuide/components_guide/lib/components_guide_web/templates/composable_systems/desirable-properties.html.md

     - *e.g. Tweets on Twitter cannot be edited, only deleted.*
     - *e.g. Uploaded videos on YouTube cannot be edited, only deleted.*
 - Can help with syncing: *retrieve only the values I do not yet have.*
-    - *e.g. Committed files in Git become immutable objects stored in `.git/objects/`.*
+    - *e.g. Committed files in Git become immutable objects stored in `.git/objects/`.
+When you `git fetch` new objects are downloaded from your remote.*

 ----